Reinforcement learning-based estimation for partial differential equations: Results

 \subsection{Navier-Stokes equations}

 The Navier-Stokes equations are a set of nonlinear PDEs that describe the motion of fluids flows.
 For incompressible fluids, the Navier-Stokes equations take the form

 where $\vu(\vx,t)$ and $p(\vx,t)$ are the velocity vector and pressure at position $\vx$ and time $t$, and the scalar $Re$ is the Reynolds number.
 We consider the classical problem of a flow past a cylinder in a 2D domain, which is well known to exhibit a Hopf bifurcation from a steady wake to periodic vortex shedding at a critical Reynolds number $Re_c \sim 40$ \citep{jackson1987finite}.
 For our study, we focus on the range $Re \in [10,110]$, which makes the estimation problem very challenging since this range includes the bifurcation and therefore comprises solution trajectories with very different dynamics -- steady for $Re < Re_c$, periodic limit cycle for $Re > Re_c$.
 Furthermore, the shedding frequency and spacing between consecutive vortices in the limit cycle regime both vary with $Re$.
+For the estimation problem, we define a sparse sensor array measuring the two components of $\vu$ at $p$ randomly-distributed locations in a box of size $10 \times 5$ cylinder diameters, situated downstream of the cylinder at a distance of 5 cylinder diameters.